stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

     ]
 ```

-As you can see, a `Table` consists of a name and a list of columns,
+As you can see, a `SQLTable` consists of a name and a list of columns,
 where each column again has a name and an associated SQLite type.

 Actually, a table is a record of three field, where the third field